qfpl/initial-final/blog/drafts/post.md

   exposed-modules:     Example.Base
   build-depends:       final-bp-base
 ```
+although we won't be able to use them until we supply an implementation for `Repr`.

 That's all well and good, but we need to be able to interpret these things.